 Best wet kitten food to feed with dry

-Applaws tins are created with natural ingredients and are specifically designed for kittens, and are recommended to be mixed with dry food for a complete and balanced diet.
+Applaws tins are created with natural ingredients and are specifically designed for kittens.
+It is recommended that this food is mixed with dry food for a complete and balanced diet.
 Applaws Kitten Multipack Chicken and Fish Selection in Broth contains meat, fish and rice with a vegetable gelling agent.
 It's best served in conjunction with a complete dry food so your kitty is getting a full range of vitamins, minerals and antioxidants.

 Pros